 Become familiar with the more subtle and challenging aspects of identifying the four hummingbirds generally seen in Colorado, including the hard-to-identify female and immature of these species.
 In addition, we will explore the rare hummingbirds that also visit our state.
-The Field Workshop Series includes an online ID workshop (registration below) and field trips across the state (registration not yet open).
+The Field Workshop Series includes an online ID workshop (registration below) and field trips across the state.
 Learn more about the Colorado Field Workshop Series.

 Online Hummingbird Identification Workshop